cbrun/cbrun.github.io/_posts/2015-08-18-introducing-aql.md

 categories: [upcoming]
 ---

+TL;DR: we've been working on a new query interpreter for Sirius which is small, simple, fast, extensible and bring richer validation.
+It's been released for early adopters with Sirius 3.0 but will be the recommended interpreter for Sirius 3.1 in October.
+The MTL interpreter (`[/]`) will be deprecated at some point, this moment depending on how fast the community adopts the new `aql:` interpreter.

 ## Background and motivation

 One of the key factor making Sirius so flexible is the ability to rely on queries when defining your graphical mapping.